Classical education movement: Secondary education – the quadrivium

 Secondary education, classically the quadrivium or "four ways", consists of arithmetic, geometry, music, and astronomy.
 Sometimes architecture is taught alongside these, often from the works of Vitruvius.
 History is taught to provide a context and show political and military development.
 The classic texts were from ancient authors such as Herodotus, Thucydides, Livy, Cicero, and Tacitus.
 Biographies were often assigned as well, with the classic example being Plutarch's Lives.
 Biographies help show how persons behave in their context, and the wide ranges of professions and options that exist.
 As more modern texts became available, these were often added to the curriculum.

-In modern terms, these fields might be called history, natural science, accounting and business, fine arts (at least two, one to amuse companions, and another to decorate one's domicile), military strategy and tactics, engineering, agronomy, and architecture.

 These are taught in a matrix of history, reviewing the natural development of each field for each phase of the trivium.
 That is, in a perfect classical education, the historical study is reviewed three times: first to learn the grammar (the concepts, terms and skills in the order developed), next time the logic (how these elements could be assembled), and finally the rhetoric, how to produce good, humanly useful and beautiful objects that satisfy the grammar and logic of the field.
 History is the unifying conceptual framework, because history is the study of everything that has occurred before the present.

 Classical educators consider the Socratic method to be the best technique for teaching critical thinking.
-In-class discussion and critiques are essential in order for students to recognize and internalize critical thinking techniques.
+In-class discussion and critiques are essential for students to recognize and internalize critical thinking techniques.
 This method is widely used to teach both philosophy and law.
 It is currently rare in other contexts.
 Essentially, the teacher referees the students' discussions, asks leading questions, and may refer to facts, but never gives a conclusion until at least one student reaches that conclusion.
 The learning is most effective when the students compete strongly, even viciously in the argument, but always according to well-accepted rules of correct reasoning.
 That is, fallacies should not be allowed by the teacher.

 By completing a project in each major field of human effort, the student can develop a personal preference for further education and professional training.

 Tertiary education – the apprenticeship

 Historically, tertiary education was usually an apprenticeship to a person with the desired profession.
 Most often, the understudy was called a "secretary" and had the duty of carrying on all the normal business of the "master."
-Philosophy and Theology were both widely taught as tertiary subjects in Universities, however.
+Philosophy and theology were both widely taught as tertiary subjects in universities, however.

-The early biographies of nobles show probably the ultimate form of classical education: a tutor.
-One early, much-emulated classic example is of this tutor system is of Alexander the Great, who was tutored by Aristotle.
+The early biographies of nobles show what is possibly the ultimate form of classical education: a tutor.
+One early, much-emulated classic example of this tutor system is that of Alexander the Great, who was tutored by Aristotle.